Knott's Berry Farm with Kids

 Comfy beds at the Hilton Santa Barbara Beachfront Resort

 Traveling with a toddler means we will be in the room A LOT.
 Naps, early bed times and toddler meals all require that we are in the room frequently so having a well equipped, good sized room is very important to us parents.
 As it turns out, the Hilton’s rooms were perfectly designed for us.
 Clean and concise, the decor was minimal and modern without those extra flourishes that can sometimes make a room feel dated.
 The focal point was the space, which I felt was quite large for a standard hotel room.
-A couch area, rugs like those turkish rugs, and desk, as well as balcony, were well spaced out and away from the king bed.

 We brought a Pack n’ Play for Aurora and during naps, made a cozy area for her.
 The room’s blackout curtains were very effective (and so appreciated) which made her her naps great.